Myra Juliet Farrell

-Myra Juliet Farrell (also Myra Juliet Welsh and Myra Juliet Taylor; 25 February 1878 – 8 March 1957) was an Australian visionary, inventor and artist.
+Myra Juliet Farrell (also Myra Juliet Welsh and Myra Juliet Taylor; 25 February 1878 – 8 March 1957) was an Irish /Australian visionary, inventor and artist.
 Born in County Clare, Ireland, she migrated to Australia as a child, growing up in Broken Hill, travelled widely and settled in Mosman, Sydney.
 She held more than two dozen patents ranging from a military barricade to a press stud that could be applied without stitching.

-Myra Juliet Farrell was born on February 25, 1878.
-Originally from County Cork, Ireland, she was an inventor and painter that went by the names Myra Juliet Farrell, Myra Juliet Welsh, and Myra Juliet Taylor.
-Her father was Frederick Welsh, an engineer from a distinguished Irish family tracing its ancestry back to King William III's chaplain.
-Her mother, Harriet (née Dove), was born in Australia and moved to Ireland with her husband.
-Myra's dad, shortly after they were married [1].
-There were reports that her mother was an engineer as well, and this may have been where Myra got her inclination for creating new inventions stemmed from.
+Myra Juliet Farrell was born on 25 February 1878.
+Originally from County Clare, Ireland, she was an inventor and painter that went by the names Myra Juliet Farrell, Myra Juliet Welsh, and Myra Juliet Taylor.
+Her father was Marcus Frederick Welsh, a military engineer with the Royal Irish Regiment.
+His family traced its ancestry to King William III's chaplain.
+Her mother, Harriet (née Dove), was born in Australia and moved to Ireland with her husband, Marcus Welsh, shortly after they were married [1].
+Her mother's father, Samuel Dove, was a plant engineer at a distillery in Sydney, and subsequently owned an engineering business in New Zealand.